 Fury call sign:

-Nan - Fox - Charlie - Uncle
+Nan - Fox - Charlie - Whiskey

 ex-HMS Larkspur (K 82)

-Fury served the Navies of Great Britain and the United States.
+Fury served the Navies of Great Britain and the United States

 Click on thumbnail